- BA (Hons) Creative Arts

 - Three years full-time.
 Part-time available.

-Using our list of 'possible combinations', choose which creative arts combination you'd like to apply for.
-You'll find UCAS codes specific to that combination on the course's webpage.
+Using our list of possible combinations, choose which Creative Arts combination you'd like to apply for.
+You'll find UCAS codes specific to that combination on the course page.

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 Typical offers include A level grades BCC - CCC dependant on subject combinations.

 A combined course for individuals who don’t wish to be restricted by the boundaries of one discipline.